pattonsgirl/Fall2021-CEG2350/Labs/Lab01/README.md

 ### Part 1 Lab Report Questions:

-1. What is the Elastic IP address for your environment?
+1. What is the IP address for your environment?
 (2 pts)

 ## Part 2 - Connecting to the AWS environment